marcmylemans/marcmylemans.github.io/_posts/2025-09-19-dhcp-superscopes-vlans.md

 ---

 ## TL;DR

 A flat **/24** network for *everything* (servers, printers, switches, APs, clients, phones, IoT, cameras, …) finally ran out of steam.

 **Immediate relief:** we added **two temporary /24 scopes** in a **superscope** on Windows Server DHCP and put an **extra alias** on the firewall LAN plus rules for inter-LAN and internet.

 **Long-term fix:** split the network into **VLANs** (Infra, Office, BYOD, Guest Wi-Fi).
 To keep the temporary scopes from choking during shift changes, we added an **auto-clean** script that removes only **BAD_ADDRESS/Declined** leases when utilization exceeds a threshold.

 ---

 ## The problem

 The client was suffering from **network congestion** and **DHCP scope exhaustion** on a classic **255.255.255.0 (/24)**.
-With the company’s growth, a single flat LAN for **servers/printers/switches/access points/clients/smartphones/IoT/cameras** is no longer realistic.
-Result: full scopes, BAD_ADDRESS entries, random connectivity issues.
+With the company’s growth, a single flat LAN for **servers/printers/switches/accesspoints/clients/smartphones/IoT/cameras** is no longer realistic.
+The result was full scopes, BAD_ADDRESS entries and random connectivity issues.

 ---

 ## Immediate stabilization (same day)

 1. **Windows Server DHCP superscope**
-   We created **two additional /24 scopes** and grouped them in a **superscope** to temporarily expand available addresses.
-These two ranges can later be re-used for VLANs.
+   We created **two additional /24 scopes** and grouped them in a **superscope** to temporarily expand available addresses, these two ranges can later be re-used for VLANs.

 2. **Firewall alias + rules**
    We added an **extra alias IP** on the **LAN interface** and updated rules to:
    - allow **internet access** from the new subnets,
    - permit **LAN-to-LAN** access from the new subnets back to the original /24 (where needed).

-This bought us breathing room without touching the existing reservations on the original subnet.
+This bought us breathing room without touching the existing DHCP reservations on the original subnet.

 ---

-## The real solution: segment with VLANs
+## The real solution: segmenting the network with VLANs
-To make capacity, performance, and security match reality, we’re moving to VLANs:

 - **Infra VLAN** — switches & access points (frees a big chunk of the /24).
 - **Office VLAN** — servers, printers, wired clients.